 King William Park

-The park is located next to a Moravian church, which dates back to the late 1800s and provides an interesting backdrop to space.
-The park’s main attraction is the Belfast Wheel; a bronze map of the city which was donated by the New Belfast Community Arts Initiative in June 2005.
+The park is next to a Moravian church, which dates back to the late 1800s and provides an exciting backdrop to space.
+The park’s main attraction is the Belfast Wheel, a bronze map of the city donated by the New Belfast Community Arts Initiative in June 2005.
 It is one of the must-see attractions of the city for sure!

 The streets of Sandy Row display its rich history.
-Be sure to take a stroll and enjoy the magnificent murals, while learning more about the long history of the city.
+Be sure to stroll and enjoy the magnificent murals while learning more about the city’s history.

 Have you ever visited Sandy Row in Belfast?
 Let us know in the comments below.